cangursu/SocketServer/README.md

 You can find examples in the `server` and `client` folders for Server and Client usage.

 ### Server
 The `server/src/main.cpp` file demonstrates a `SocketServer` implementation for TCP and UDS.
-The `SocketServerImpl` is a sample Server implementation that receives a string from clients and prints it to the STDOUT stream.
+The `EchoServer` is a sample Server implementation that receives a string from clients and prints it to the STDOUT stream.
 You can see how to use TCP or UDS `SocketServer` with `FDBASE_UDS` and `FDBASE_TCP` preprocessors.

 1. Execute the compiled server binary:
     ```sh